okikio/spring-easing/README.md

 | damping   | `10`          |
 | velocity  | `0`           |

-To understand what each of the parameters of `SpringEasing` mean and how they work I suggest looking through the [SpringEasing API Documentation](https://spring-easing.okikio.dev/modules.html#SpringEasing)
+To understand what each of the parameters of `SpringEasing` mean and how they work I suggest looking through the [SpringEasing API Documentation](https://spring-easing.okikio.dev/functions/springeasing)

-> _**Note:** the return value of the `SpringEasing` function is actually `[Array of keyframes , duration]`, in that order._
+> _**Note:** the return value of the `SpringEasing` function is actually `[Array of keyframes, duration]`, in that order._

-For a full understanding of what is happening in the library out the [API site](https://spring-easing.okikio.dev/modules.html) for detailed API documentation.
+For a full understanding of what is happening in the library, pleace check out the [API site](https://spring-easing.okikio.dev/modules) for detailed API documentation.

 ## Browser Support